robertpiosik/CodeWebChat/README.md

 Select folders and files for context, type instructions, and pick your favorite chatbot—to continue in the browser, or call a model provider of choice—to stay in the editor.

-Once the response is ready, multi-file suggested changes can be applied to the codebase after you review them in a transparent and safe way.
+Once the response is ready, suggested multi-file changes can be applied to the codebase after you review them in a transparent and safe way.

+**Non-agentic nature**

+CWC works solely on hand-picked context.
+This design choice doesn't try to remove You from coding and gives you full control over the model's outputs, making as accurate and predictable as possible.

 **Guiding principles**